Eli-Rousseau/From-zero-to-software-developer/Mosh/JavaScript/React.md

 In React Hook Form, validation rules can sometimes clutter the JSX code.
 To organize validation rules more efficiently, you can use schema-based validation, where all rules are defined in a single place, called a schema.
 This can be achieved using libraries like Zod.

-Below is an exmaple on how the validation rules can be organized in a schema using Zod and integrating it with React Hook Form:
+Below is an example on how the validation rules can be organized in a schema using Zod and integrating it with React Hook Form:

 1. **Install Zod**
    Start by installing Zod with the following command: